Squirrel: Feeding

 Red squirrel in the Seurasaari island in Helsinki, Finland.
 The tame red squirrels on that island have become accustomed to humans thanks to their long-term feeding.

 Squirrel retrieving and eating pumpkin seeds.

 Because squirrels cannot digest cellulose, they must rely on foods rich in protein, carbohydrates, and fats.
 In temperate regions, early spring is the hardest time of year for squirrels because the nuts they buried are beginning to sprout (and thus are no longer available to eat), while many of the usual food sources are not yet available.
 During these times, squirrels rely heavily on tree buds.
 Squirrels, being primarily herbivores, eat a wide variety of plants, as well as nuts, seeds, conifer cones, fruits, fungi, and green vegetation.
 Some squirrels, however, also consume meat, especially when faced with hunger.
 Squirrels have been known to eat small birds, young snakes, and smaller rodents, as well as bird eggs and insects.
 Some tropical squirrel species have shifted almost entirely to a diet of insects.

 Squirrels, like pigeons, feral cats, and other fauna, are synanthropes, in that they benefit and thrive from their interaction in human environments.
 This gradual process of successful interaction is called synurbanization, wherein squirrels lose their inherent fear of humans in an urban environment.
 When squirrels were almost completely eradicated during the Industrial Revolution in New York, they were later re-introduced to "entertain and remind" humans of nature.
-The squirrel blended into the urban environment so efficiently that when synanthropic behavior stops (e.g. people do not leave trash outside during particularly cold winters), they can become aggressive in their search for food.
+The high behavioral plasticity of squirrels facilitates rapid synurbanization.
+Because urban populations often rely on anthropogenic food subsidies, temporary reductions in this waste availability during harsh winters can trigger escalated competition and aggressive resource guarding.

 Aggression and predatory behavior has been observed in various species of ground squirrels, in particular the thirteen-lined ground squirrel.
 For example, Bernard Bailey, a scientist in the 1920s, observed a thirteen-lined ground squirrel preying upon a young chicken.
 Wistrand reported seeing this same species eating a freshly killed snake.
 Sometimes squirrels prey on an atypical animal: a pack of black squirrels in 2005 killed and ate a large stray dog in Lazo, Russia.
 Squirrel attacks on humans are exceedingly rare.

 Whitaker examined the stomachs of 139 thirteen-lined ground squirrels and found bird flesh in four of the specimens and the remains of a short-tailed shrew in one; Bradley, examining the stomachs of white-tailed antelope squirrels, found at least 10% of his 609 specimens' stomachs contained some type of vertebrate, mostly lizards and rodents.
 Morgart observed a white-tailed antelope squirrel capturing and eating a silky pocket mouse.